-There are several kinds of nontoxic deodorants that you can buy, like Primal Pit Paste and Tom's of Maine.
+There are several kinds of nontoxic deodorants that you can buy, like Primal Pit Paste and Schmidt's Deodorant.
 But my experience with nontoxic deodorants is that some of them worked OK, some of them gave me a rash, and some of them didn't work at all.

 There's a lot of trial and error involved and these deodorants aren't cheap.
 At an average of $10.00 bucks a pop, it can get very expensive trying to find one that works for you.

 There are also lots of recipes for homemade deodorants floating around.
 Because I've been using nontoxic approaches to BO for 20+ years I've tried them all.
 And again, some of them will work for you and some won't.